wfortin136/twittter_challenge/twitter_challenge/README.md

 * safe: Not required.
 Provides safe mode for execution where the state of the word count is saved during execution

 ## General Summary of Functionality
 Initially, I create a connection to the TwitterStream  API using TweetStream.
-Initially I was going to directly oauth-ruby gem (https://github.com/intridea/oauth2), but the TweetStream is fairly robust and provides a very clean interface to the API.
+Initially I was going to directly connect with the oauth ruby gem (https://github.com/intridea/oauth2), but the TweetStream is fairly robust and provides a very clean interface to the API.

 Once I obtain the connection, I spawn two different threads.
 The first thread constantly gets tweet samples and populates an array which stores all all tweet objects.
 The second thread concurrently evaluates the same tweet array pulling tweet objects from the front.
 The main thread sleeps for the defined amount of minutes given by user.